TheRoyalMuffinMan/Flexible-Pointer/README.md

 ![flexible](images/flexible.png "Flexing The Pointer")

 ### Extension
 Our current implementation supports extension of the pointer in the given direction that it is pointing.
-This is done by computing a direction vector between *p<sub>n</sub>* where [*point_one, p<sub>0</sub>, ..., p<sub>n</sub>, point_two*] and *point_two*.
+This is done by computing a direction vector between *k<sub>n</sub>* where [*point_zero, k<sub>0</sub>, ..., k<sub>n</sub>, point_two*] and *point_two*.
 Thus allowing us to easily expand the direction the pointer is being flexed in.
 We can dynamically supply more spheres as the pointer expands allowing the user to maintain decent visibility on the length of the pointer.
 Similarly the rate at which pointers appear is determined by bisection.

 ![extention](images/extention.png "Extending The Pointer")